EdwardSmith1884/GEOMetrics/README.md

 ```

 ## Differentiable Surface Losses
 We introduce two new losses for reconstructing meshes.
 These losses are based of the idea of differentiating through the random selection of points on a triangular surface via the reparameterization trick.
 This allows the adoption of a chamfer loss comparing the samplings of ground truth and predicted mesh surfaces, which does not explicitly penalize the position of vertices.
 We call this the point-to-point loss.
-This idea also allows to the adoption of a more accurate loss which compares a sampled set of points to a surface directly, using the "3D point to triangle distance" algorithm.
+This idea also allows for the adoption of a more accurate loss which compares a sampled set of points to a surface directly, using the "3D point to triangle distance" algorithm.
 We call this the point-to-surface loss.
 We compare these two losses to a loss which directly penalizes vertex position with respect to their ability to reconstruct surfaces, in the Loss_Comparison directory.

 These functions require a python package to be built.
 To do this call:
  ```bash